reactperfstrategy/projects/README.md

 For longer running transactions, always put up a Spinner.
 Did you know that a Spinner convinces the user that your app is 10% quicker?

 **General rule** -- If you know that a transaction is of the non-trivial variety, put up a Spinner.
 (Non-Trivial transactions should be more than +2-3 seconds).
 This is based on our human attention span -- which is only about 2 seconds.
 After that, we start looking 'elsewhere'.
 This underlines the importance of 'snappy' response time.
 Keep your users focused, and engaged.
 When they expect a longer response, let them know by a Spinner.

 Understand human behaviour.
 Understand a blink of an eye is 300ms (or so).
-There are plenty of site that discuss this -- in  biological sense.
-[One of them](https://uxdesign.cc/5-lessons-from-biology-that-predict-successful-ux-products-of-the-future-7492ffead5bf)   Makes sense?
+There are plenty of sites that discuss this -- in a biological sense.
+[One of them.](https://uxdesign.cc/5-lessons-from-biology-that-predict-successful-ux-products-of-the-future-7492ffead5bf) Makes sense?

 ## Do you measure?